 As the years go by we expect to experience aches and pains associated with natural ageing, but occasionally more urgent issues crop up, and some of these will inevitably require surgery.
-So what are the most widely conducted clinical surgeries for the 50+ age group?
+So what are the most common surgeries for the 50+ age group?
 You may guess that hip and knee replacement surgery feature in the list but would you be aware of colorectal excision or cholecystectomy?
 From statistics taken from The Health & Social Care Information Centre and the Royal College of Surgeons, we have chosen the following as being among the top ten:

 The pacemaker sends regular electrical pulses that help keep the patient’s heart beating regularly.
 Pacemaker implantation is one of the most common types of heart surgery carried out in the UK.
 During 2012-13 in England, more than 40,000 people had a pacemaker fitted.